jpthiele/dealii-Wiki/Getting-deal.II.md

 deal.II is somewhat difficult to install especially if you are new to it and if you need additional dependencies for parallel computations (p4est, Trilinos, PETsc, etc.).
 There are various different ways to acquire deal.II and its (optional) dependencies and the number of choices can be overwhelming.
-This document tries to help you navigating the different options.
+This document tries to help you navigate the different options.

 Please follow the following guidelines:

-1. Are you happy with latest release of deal.II?
+1. Are you happy with the latest release of deal.II?
 If yes, go to the next point.
 If you want to work on deal.II itself, you will need the latest development version.
 Go to [Development version](https://github.com/dealii/dealii/wiki/Getting-deal.II#development-version).